 Drupe would like you to think that contacts on Android, and on mobile in general, are broken.
 They're not - phone makers and developers have been doing this for a while, after all - but that doesn't mean that they can't be improved upon.
 Drupe is a "floating" app that puts contacts, and the means to do all sorts of interesting things with them, in a unique overlay accessible from any other app.
+Check it out in action in the video below.

 Spoiler Alert begins on the last, and paradoxically easiest, level in the game, where you defeat the final boss and then rescue the princess in familiar but not quite copyright infringing fashion.
 At that point you play the game in reverse, going backwards through hundreds of levels that the tiny chili pepper hero has played, but you haven't.
 It's an odd approach to a platform game, and one that has to be played to be fully understood.
+In lieu of that, watch the video below.

 With its monochromatic palette and tinkly music, you might confuse Shapes & Sound for a "chill" game.
 Not so: it's inspired by the twitchy vector shooters of yore, like Asteroids and Tempest.
 But while those titles offered no more complexity than a rising difficulty curve, Shapes & Sound combines some simple yet appealing graphics with deep gameplay.

 The core of the game is simple: tap around your shape to shoot at those flying towards you.
+But be selective, because corresponding shapes (of any size) don't hurt you.
+When you've absorbed enough projectiles, you can unleash a special attack that will usually clear the screen.

 Chris Lacy, developer of the gorgeous, widely lauded Tweet Lanes, has finally brought his latest creation to the Play Store – Action Launcher.